Radionuclides · 2025

 +Is there Combined Radium in Lakewood, NJ tap water?

-Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Combined Radium at 2.48 pCi/L. Lakewood, NJ's 2025 report shows Combined Radium detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Combined Radium at 2.48 pCi/L. Lakewood, NJ's 2025 Combined Radium measurement is below the federal limit of 0 pCi/L (MCLG).

 +What's the federal limit for Combined Radium in drinking water?